 - 4.01 Connecting blocks would normally not be removed from wiring blocks except as follows: - (a) When the cable is being removed. - (b) To repair a cable conductor on the wiring block. - (c) To replace a defective connecting block.
-Always tag and identify all cables and their next point of termination. - 4.02 There is no prescribed method of repairing a damaged connecting block; the connecting block must be replaced as follows: - (a) Tag and remove the cross-connecting wires from the connecting block. - (b) Remove the designation strip from the wiring block. - (c) Using a pair of combination or side-cutting pliers, grip the 88-type connecting block firmly in the center as shown in Fig. 25, then gently pull with a slight up-and-down motion to release the connecting block from index strip.
-Do not reuse connecting block. - (d) If the cable conductors were pulled out of the index strip on the wiring block, replace them as follows after cutting off old contact portion of wire: - (1) Using a pair of long-nose pliers as shown in Fig. 24, grip each removed conductor individually and pull to obtain slack; then reposition the conductors in their original position on the index strip (be careful not to split pairs).
-If enough slack cannot be obtained to reposition the conductor in the index strips,
+Always tag and identify all cables and their next point of termination.
+Do not remove a connecting block during routine trouble shooting.
+Use appropriate test tools to isolate a fault.
+In most cases, the fault location will not be under the connecting block. - 4.02 There is no prescribed method of repairing a damaged connecting block; the connecting block must be replaced as follows: - Tag and remove the cross-connect wires from the connecting block. - Remove the designation strip from the wiring block. - (3) ♦Position the blade end of the 788K1 tool at the base of the connecting block over the cable pairs to retain them in the index strip while the connecting block is being removed (Fig. 26). ♦ - (4) Using a pair of combination or side-cutting pliers, grip the 88-type connecting block firmly in the center as shown in Fig. 26, then gently pull with a slight up-and-down motion to release the connecting block from index strip.

+Do not reuse connecting block. - (5) If the cable conductors were pulled out of the index strip on the wiring block, replace them as follows after cutting off old contact portion of wire: - (a) Using a pair of long-nose pliers, grip each removed conductor individually and pull to obtain slack; then reposition the conductors in their original position on the index strip (be careful not to split pairs).
+If enough slack cannot be obtained to reposition the conductor in the index strips, it will be necessary to piece out the conductor (use wire having the same colored insulation and gauge; splice with Bell System or other approved connectors).